-AMHA-OR Metro Bylaws require that all members either belong to a Peer Consultation Group or have formal consultation or supervision.
+AMHA-OR Bylaws require that all members either belong to a Peer Consultation Group or have formal consultation or supervision.
 The expectation is that consultation meetings will be at least once a month.
 AMHA members can choose to meet with a single peer consultant.
 AMHA-OR Members value consultation and several have more than one consultation process.

 Peer consultation has multiple benefits.

 First it creates and supports professional community.